78th Infantry Regiment "Lupi di Toscana": Interwar years

 On 1 November 1926 the Brigade "Toscana" was renamed VII Infantry Brigade.
 The brigade was the infantry component of the 7th Territorial Division of Brescia.
 On the same date the brigade's two infantry regiments were renamed 77th Infantry Regiment "Toscana", respectively 78th Infantry Regiment "Toscana".
 The VII Infantry Brigade also included the 50th Infantry Regiment "Parma" from the disbanded Brigade "Parma".

-In 1935-36 the regiment provided eight officers and 515 enlisted to the 62nd Infantry Regiment "Sicilia", which was deployed to East Africa for the Second Italo-Ethiopian War.
+In 1934, the 7th Territorial Division of Brescia changed its name to 7th Infantry Division "Leonessa".
+A name change that also extended to the division's infantry brigade.
+In 1935–36 the regiment provided eight officers and 515 enlisted to the 62nd Infantry Regiment "Sicilia", which was deployed to East Africa for the Second Italo-Ethiopian War.
 The regiment also provided personnel for the formation of the LXX Replacements Battalion and the X Special Battalion, which were deployed to East Africa in support roles.

-On 15 December 1938 the division dissolved the VII Infantry Brigade and changed its name to 7th Infantry Division "Lupi di Toscana" - a name change that also applied to the 77th and 78th infantry regiments.
+On 15 December 1938 the division disbanded the VII Infantry Brigade "Leonessa" and changed its name to 7th Infantry Division "Lupi di Toscana" – a name change that also applied to the 77th and 78th infantry regiments.
 In April 1939 the division participated in the Italian invasion of Albania.
 On 12 September 1939 the division ceded the 50th Infantry Regiment "Parma" to the newly activated 49th Infantry Division "Parma".

 World War II

-At the outbreak of World War II the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.
 In June 1940 the division participated in the invasion of France.
 In fall of 1940 the division was sent to Albania, where Italian units were heavily engaged against Greek forces in the Greco-Italian War.
 There the division defended Tepelenë and then fought in the Zagori valley.
 After the German invasion of Greece the division remained in Epirus until October 1941 as occupation force.

 On 3–9 November 1942 the division participated in Case Anton the Axis invasion of Vichy France.
 Afterwards the division remained on garrison duty in occupied France.
 On 3 September 1943 the division was ordered to move to Rome.
-Between 6-8 September three infantry battalions and some minor units of the division arrived in Lazio.
+Between 6–8 September three infantry battalions and some minor units of the division arrived in Lazio.
 The battalions were ordered to defend the airfields at Furbara and Cerveteri, where the Italian government hoped the American 82nd Airborne Division would land to support the Royal Italian Army's defense of Rome once the Armistice of Cassibile would be announced.
 After the armistice was announced on 8 September 1943 the Lupi di Toscana units in Lazio resisted invading German forces until 12 September, while the main body of the division was caught and disbanded by German forces in Liguria on 9 September 1943.